-In 2020, SCNM will expand the Ric Scalzo Institute for Botanical Research, a state-of-the-art molecular biology/phytochemistry laboratory.
-The Institute will work in collaboration with the natural products industry and other academic institutions to develop new products and improve existing botanical therapeutics through scientific exploration grounded in clinical herbalism’s rich tradition.
-In addition, the Ric Scalzo Institute for Botanical Research will house multiple laboratory facilities including a biosafety level 2 molecular and cellular biology laboratory with cell/virus culture capabilities, a compound isolation laboratory, and a compound identification and quantification facility.
+In July of 2020, SCNM began expansion of the Ric Scalzo Institute for Botanical Research with the construction of a state-of-the-art molecular biology/phytochemistry laboratory.
+The Institute is working in collaboration with the natural products industry and other institutions to develop new products and improve existing botanical therapeutics through scientific exploration grounded in clinical herbalism’s rich tradition.
+The Ric Scalzo Institute for Botanical Research will carry multiple laboratory facilities including a Biosafety Level 2 (BSL2) molecular and cellular biology laboratory with cell/virus culture capabilities, a compound isolation laboratory, and a compound identification and quantification facility.

-The Institute’s mission is to understand how traditional plant medicines operate on a cellular level in order to create novel botanical solutions that support people, planet, and plants.
+The Institute’s mission is “Inspired by nature to create novel botanical solutions that support people, planet, and plants.”

 Botanical formulations present challenges for rigorous scientific testing to understand their actual therapeutic efficacy.